kostejnv/GRS-fairness/README.md

 # SAGEA: Sparse Autoencoder-based Group Embeddings Aggregation

 **SAGEA** is a method for aggregating group embeddings using sparse autoencoders.
-This repository provides the official implementation used in the paper _"SAGEA: Sparse Autoencoder-based Group Embeddings Aggregation"_.
+This repository provides the official implementation used in the LBR paper _"SAGEA: Sparse Autoencoder-based Group Embeddings Aggregation"_ and the diploma thesis. _"Multiobjective models for group recommender systems"_.
 It serves as a reference for reproducing the results and benchmarking against other models.

 ---

+## Branches

+The code for both the paper and the diploma thesis is similar, but the branches are separated for clarity:

+- **master**: Contains all materials related to the paper and the diploma thesis.
+- **paper**: Contains only the code and analysis (results directory) related to the paper.
+- **thesis**: Contains only the code and notebooks (notebooks directory) related to the diploma thesis.

 ## Requirements